TakoiHirokazu/kaggle_commonLit_readability_prize/README.md

  `$ sh bin/train.sh`

  The results for ex064.py, ex084.py, ex094.py, and ex131.py were used only to optimize the post process coefficients. </br>
  Please note that the results of ex131.py(deberta-v2-xlarge), ex194.py(deberta-v2-xlarge), ex216.py(deberta-v2-xxlarge) and ex407.py(funnel-transformer-large) will change with each train.
-Also, I hadn't fixed the seed in the pretrain of roberta-base(mlm_roberta_base.py), so if you want to reproduce ex237.py, please use  [this pretrained model](https://www.kaggle.com/takoihiraokazu/clrp-roberta-base-mlm).
+Also, I did not fix the seed in mlm_roberta_base.py, so if you want to reproduce ex237.py, please use  [this pretrained model](https://www.kaggle.com/takoihiraokazu/clrp-roberta-base-mlm) instead of output of mlm_roberta_base.py.
 I have also listed below the hardware numbers where I performed each training during the competition.
 | exp | Hardware|
 | ---- | ---- |
 | ex014.py | 3 |